phineas-pta/comfy-trt-test/README.md

 navigate console to folder `comfy-trt-test/`

+convert with default profile: `python convert_unet.py --ckpt_path <checkpoint file path>`

-for how to use: see `python convert_unet.py --help`
+for more options: see `python convert_unet.py --help`

+example with 8 GB VRAM + SD 1.5 or 2.1: `--batch_max 4 --height_min 256 --width_min 256`

-may take roughly 10’ (SD 1.5-2.1) up to 30’ (SDXL) — no progress bar like A1111 yet
+may take roughly 10’ (SD 1.5 & 2.1) up to 30’ (SDXL) — no progress bar like A1111 yet

-SDXL need at least 8 GB VRAM to convert (refiner not supported)
+SDXL need at least 8 GB VRAM to convert (no refiner yet)

-for now 1 model can only have 1 profile, no LoRA nor ControlNet support yet
+for now no LoRA nor ControlNet support yet

-⚠️ incompatible with TensorRT engines converted in A1111
+⚠️ for now incompatible with TensorRT engines converted in A1111

-files created in `comfy-trt-test/`
+engine files created in `comfy-trt-test/comfy_trt/Unet-trt/`

 ## 3️⃣ usage in ComfyUI

-add node → “advanced” → “loaders” → “load Unet in TensorRT”
+add node → “advanced” → “loaders” → “load Unet in TensorRT” → replace “model” in normal checkpoint loader when connect to KSampler

 need to get CLIP & VAE from according checkpoint

 how to select model type:
 - SD 1.5: select `EPS`
 - SD 2.1: select `V_PREDICTION`, but if rubbish result image or inpaint then select `EPS`
-- SDXL: not working yet
+- SDXL: select `EPS`, but if rubbish result image or inpaint then select `V_PREDICTION`

 ⚠️ VRAM not released when node not in use, need restart python session to clear

-⚠️ if encounter error then need restart python to use node again

 ## 🗿 frequently seen error messages

-when convert checkpoint to tensorrt engine, those messages are not critical if engine can be created:
+when convert checkpoint to tensorrt engine, those messages below are not critical if engine can be created:
 ```
 [W:onnxruntime:, constant_folding.cc:212 onnxruntime::ConstantFolding::ApplyImpl] Could not find a CPU kernel and hence can't constant fold Sqrt node …
 [libprotobuf WARNING ***\externals\protobuf\3.0.0\src\google\protobuf\io\coded_stream.cc:604] Reading dangerously large protocol message.
 If the message turns out to be larger than 2147483647 bytes, parsing will be halted for security reasons.
 To increase the limit (or to disable these warnings), see CodedInputStream::SetTotalBytesLimit() in google/protobuf/io/coded_stream.h.